How to Make a YouTube Video (Beginner’s Guide)

 Experts’ Take

-As you start looking at what your audience wants and needs, there are some things you can do to help you narrow your focus.
+As you start looking at what your audience wants and needs, there are some things you can do to help As you start looking at what your audience wants and needs, there are some things you can do to help you narrow your focus.

-YouTube Marketing Consultant Owen Video says, “The very first thing we do is run our clients through a questionnaire that helps them to get the biggest topics that the audience would be interested in.”
+YouTube Marketing Consultant Owen Video says, “The first thing we do is run our clients through a questionnaire that helps them to get the biggest topics that the audience would be interested in.”

 Once you have a sense of your audience, you need to create content that matches your persona.
 It doesn’t matter if your video doesn’t work for other groups or other personas.